Flooding: What are my rights if my home, car or work is affected?

 The level of compensation is £70, with further payments of £70 if the situation continues for a long time.
 However, whether this is payable, and when, depends on the severity of the situation in each area.

-The Energy Ombudsman, an impartial referee following complaints, points out that residents without power should be kept updated on the situation and on their right to compensation by their local distributor.
+The Energy Ombudsman, which helps resolve disputes between customers and firms, points out that residents without power should be kept updated on the situation and on their right to compensation by their local distributor.

 Do I have to go to work?

-Employees are urged to contact their workplace if they have problems getting to work and employers should try to provide alternative working arrangements where possible, according to the latest advice from the conciliation service Acas.
+Employees are urged to contact their workplace if they have problems getting to work and employers should try to provide alternative working arrangements where possible, according to the conciliation service Acas.

-The service also says if you're available to work but your place of work is closed, then you will usually be entitled to normal pay.
+The service also says that if you're available to work but your place of work is closed, you will usually be entitled to normal pay.

 My travel plans were disrupted, what are my rights?

-A host of rail routes have been affected by the recent storms, owing to debris on the line as well as flooding.
+Several rail routes were affected by winter storms and bad weather, due to debris on the line as well as flooding.

 A number of train operating companies in affected areas have issued advice for customers.

-Generally, refunds are available for cancelled trains, or if you do not want to travel owing to the weather.
+Generally, refunds are available for cancelled trains, or if you do not want to travel because of the weather.

 For delays, irrespective of the reason, many companies offer an automatic compensation service, although a claim still needs to be made.
 It can be more complicated for those with season tickets.